Green-Software-Foundation/if/docs/implementations/shell.md

 ## Example impl

 IEF users will typically call the shell model as part of a pipeline defined in an `impl` file.
-In this case, instantiating and configuring the model is handled by `rimpl` and does not have to be done explicitly by the user.
+In this case, instantiating and configuring the model is handled by `impact` and does not have to be done explicitly by the user.
 The following is an example `impl` that calls an external model via `shell-imp`.
 It asumes the model takes `e-cpu` and `e-mem` as inputs and returns `energy`:

 ```yaml
 name: shell-demo